-The New York State Comptroller manages the state’s $160.7 billion pension fund, audits the spending practices of all state agencies and local governments, oversees the New York State and Local Retirement System, critically reviews the New York State and City budgets, and approves billions in state contracts and spending.
+The New York State Comptroller is responsible for managing the state’s $176.2 billion pension fund, auditing the spending practices of all state agencies and local governments, critically reviewing the New York State and City budgets, and approving billions in state contracts and spending.

-Tom DiNapoli also protects public funds from waste, fraud and abuse.
-Since 2007, he’s identified billions in misuse, waste and savings.
-He completed a five-year school accountability project that audited all 733 school districts and BOCES in the state.
-In 2012, he launched a series of audits that found widespread abuse of public funds by special education contractors, resulting in several criminal referrals, felony arrests and restitution.
-And as an Assemblyman, he helped draft and pass stronger school district accountability laws in response to the scandals that exposed the theft of millions of taxpayer dollars on Long Island.
+His audits and efforts have identified billions in misuse, waste and savings.
+As an Assemblyman, he helped draft and pass stronger school district accountability laws in response to the scandals that exposed the theft of millions of taxpayer dollars on Long Island.
+As Comptroller, he completed a five-year school accountability project, which involved auditing all 733 school districts and BOCES in the state.
+In 2012, he launched a series of audits that found widespread abuse of public funds by special education contractors, resulting in several criminal referrals and restitution.

-Comptroller DiNapoli examines state, city and local finances and provides an independent, credible analysis of government finances.
-In January 2013, he launched a Fiscal Monitoring System to rate communities on their fiscal condition, sending an early warning to those in trouble.
-He also sheds light on the issues that cause communities to face fiscal stress in today’s tough economy.
-Tom also consistently advocates for budget and debt reform to give New York State a more secure fiscal future.
+Comptroller DiNapoli has been relied on to examine state, city and local finances and provide an independent, credible analysis of government finances.
+In January 2013, his office launched a Fiscal Monitoring System to rate communities on their fiscal condition, sending an early warning to those in trouble.
+He is also shedding light on the issues that cause communities to face fiscal stress in today’s tough economy.
+He has consistently advocated for budget and debt reform to give the state a more secure fiscal future.